-- 1. Currently active DOE SBIR or STTR Phase I grantees with grants resulting from FOA DE-FOA-0001164; or - 2.
-Currently active SBIR or STTR Phase I grantees that (a) received the Federal Phase I award in FY 2015, (b) have received a written determination from the Director of the SBIR/STTR Programs Office that the topic under which they received funding is the same as the topic in FOA DE-FOA-0001164, and (c) are not submitting a Phase II application based on the award described in (a) to another Federal agency.\
+- 1. Currently active DOE SBIR or STTR Phase I grantees with grants resulting from FOA DE-FOA-0001366; or - 2.
+Currently active SBIR or STTR Phase I grantees that (a) received the Federal Phase I award in FY 2016, (b) have received a written determination from the Director of the SBIR/STTR Programs Office that the topic under which they received funding is the same as the topic in FOA DE-FOA-0001366, and (c) are not submitting a Phase II application based on the award described in (a) to another Federal agency.

-\NOTE: Applicants that received their Phase I from another Federal agency must request a written determination from the Director of the SBIR/STTR Programs Office, e-mail: sbir-sttr@science.doe.gov.
+NOTE: Applicants that received their FY 2016 Phase I award from another Federal agency must request a written determination from the Director of the SBIR/STTR Programs Office that the topic under which they received funding is the same as the topic in FOA DE-FOA-0001366.
+Send requests to e-mail: sbir-sttr@science.doe.gov.
 Applicant must: 1) provide Phase I award number, contact information for the Phase I Contracting Officer (or Grant Agreement Officer); 2) Phase I FOA number and topic; and 3) the DOE Phase II topic number.
 Applicant must complete all close-out activities for the Phase I prior to award of a Phase II from the DOE.